riturajshakti/super-easy-validator/README.md

 }
 ```

-Here we have assumed every fields in request query to be optional and also we have added string check before checking any other thing (some fields like `productId`, `expiryMin`, `createdAtMax`, etc will automatic check for strings, so need to write `string` rule explicitly in those)
+Here we have assumed every fields in request query to be optional and also we have added string check for each field.

+You may have noticed that some fields like `productId`, `expiryMin`, `createdAtMax`, etc. don't have any `string` rule.
+This is because some rules like `mongoid`, `date`, `enums:` automatically checks for string

 # Guide